Decimalish

 Converts a Numeric value (including decimal) to a JavaScript number.

-Throws an "INEXACT" Error if the converting the value would lead to a loss of precision.
+Throws an "INEXACT" Error if converting the value would lead to a loss of precision.
 To convert to a number while allowing precision loss, use the native Number(value) function.

 Fixed notation